Error Handling

 chat = RubyLLM.chat

-response = chat.ask "Generate a detailed analysis"
+response = chat.ask "Generate a complex report."

 rescue RubyLLM::UnauthorizedError

-puts "Please check your API credentials"
+puts "Authentication failed.
+Please check your API key configuration."

 rescue RubyLLM::PaymentRequiredError